Eboclive/Digital-Musical-Gloves/README.md

 Key of G# (Ab) minor (left hand number 36)
 Thumb – root (Ab), first finger – 3rd (Cb), second finger – 5th (Eb), third finger – 7th (Gb), little finger – 9th (Bb).

 The above information gives the combinations of notes used to make chords/arpeggios using the right hand to create the root, 3rd, 5th, 7th and 9th note combinations.
 By also adding a palm pad/trigger, the other notes of the key can be added, ie thumb and palm can give the 2nd note of a key, thumb, 1st finger and palm can give the 4th note of a key.
-The following diagram can further explain this;

 At this point, it can be noted that while all 12 chromatic keys can be created on the left hand, there is still no option for creating all 12 notes by using the pads/trigger on the right hand.
 An option may be to add a thumb knuckle trigger (as is already on the left hand), which could be used to sharpen whatever note is being produced at the time.
 This option would only work in a single note setting, as once more than one note is being triggered, the option to sharpen would create confusion, sharpening all notes played.